strimzi/proposals/052-k8s-server-side-apply.md

 ....patch(new PatchContext.Builder().withPatchType(PatchType.SERVER_SIDE_APPLY).withForce(true).build(), desired);
 ```

+It has been suggested that the first pass of a Server-Side Apply would keep `force = false` and if a conflict were to arise then set `force = true`, this provides better visibility as to when these events may occur.
+This seems like a logical approach and can be included in the proposal.

 Also, the `StrimziPodSetOperator` patches this method [here](https://github.com/strimzi/strimzi-kafka-operator/blob/main/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/StrimziPodSetOperator.java#L65), this would need updating too.
 It would also need confirming that all resource creates/updates go through `serverSideApply`, not something that should be done in this proposal.

-And Kubernetes recommend it is used on CREATE also:
+And [Kubernetes](https://kubernetes.io/docs/reference/using-api/server-side-apply/#:~:text=through%20declarative%20configurations.-,Clients%20can%20create,-and%20modify%20their)/[Fabric8io](https://github.com/fabric8io/kubernetes-client/blob/master/doc/CHEATSHEET.md#server-side-apply:~:text=For%20any%20create%20or%20update) recommend it is used on CREATE also:
 [From](https://github.com/strimzi/strimzi-kafka-operator/blob/18d76bfabcfb9e91c71f9afda60b9dd880797f02/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/AbstractNamespacedResourceOperator.java#L272):

 ```